The-Politico/interactive-news-developer-guide/README.md

 ### Developing these docs

-Make what changes you want, update the version number and update the [CHANGELOG](/changelog.md).
+Make what changes you want, update the version number and the [CHANGELOG](/changelog.md).